We’ve already decided on our

 We have now added a pretty thick, solid, green border around the main wrapper.

-Don’t want your border green?
-Change the color by using the HTML color codes.
+HTML color codes.
 Want a dotted or dashed line instead of a solid one?
 Replace the word “solid” for “dotted” or “dashed” and the “6px” to something less, like “2px”.

 We now want to put some borders around the text box and both sidebar boxes.
 First is the text box.
 Scroll down until you find the section: